 We faced this unimaginable reality and loss with the comfort that Keiran’s life was not in vain.
 Through his story, we managed to inspire tiny actions of love.
 We had the ability to save lives through all the blood donated at the drive as well as help families financially affected by cancer through the Cupcakes of Hope fund raiser.”

 During this process, Natalie realised that it wasn’t the big things in life that mattered most, but the tiny things that have the most impact.
 Their Tiny The Mighty story had a massive impact.

 “His legacy will live on through me and I have decided to continue honouring him in everything that I do.

 I have teamed up with the South African National Blood Service and Cupcakes of Hope and will keep the Tiny The Mighty flag flying high by raising awareness for childhood cancer and by inspiring hope.
 It’s doing the Tiny things which show you care which make the most impact.”

 If you would like to make a difference and contribute to the Tiny The Mighty legacy get involved by becoming a blood donor and help charities like Cupcakes of Hope by raising funds to help families in need of financial aid.

-The next Tiny The Mighty SANBS blood drive and Cupcakes of Hope party is this coming Saturday and Sunday 18th & 19th of May 9am-3pm at Dainfern Golf Estate Clubhouse (Visitors to estate please provide drivers license to access estate) but there are also blood drives continuously happening around the country, for more information… click here.
+The next Tiny The Mighty SANBS blood drive and Cupcakes of Hope party is this coming Saturday and Sunday 9am-3pm (14th and 15th September 2019) at Dainfern Golf Estate Clubhouse (Visitors to estate please provide drivers license to access estate) but there are also blood drives continuously happening around the country, for more information… click here.